dblanchardDev/JinjaSQLTranspiler/README.md

 ## Setup
 1. Copy the *jinjasqltranspiler* folder into your project.
 2. Copy the *task.json* file into your project's *.vscode* folder.
 If the folder does not exist, create it.
 If the *task.json* file already exists, you will need to merge the 2 JSON files if you want to keep existing tasks.
+3. Copy the *JinjaSQLTranspiler.code-snippets* file into your project's *.vscode* folder.

 ---